 How are our customized solar systems more beneficial than out of the box solutions?

 The customized system allowed adaptation for special needs such as an older generator, a roof with skylight and chimney and so forth.
 I did not like the take it or leave it prepackaged options from other companies.
-NAWS had the good sense to recognize that if a customer has figured out the value and investment of a Lithium Ion battery bank, don't try to sell that customer a on glass matted battery bank to quote a better upfront price.
+NAWS had the good sense to recognize that if a customer has figured out the value and investment of a Lithium Ion battery bank, don't try to sell that customer on a glass matted battery bank to quote a better upfront price.
 It would have been sheer stupidity on my part as a customer if I had gone that route.

 How would you rate the solar system installation process?

-9 on scale of 1 to 10.
+9 on a scale of 1 to 10.
 The first time is always the hardest.
 There were a couple of glitches but all in all the process went smoothly.

 Overall, did Northern AZ Wind & Sun meet your expectations?

 Yes.
-I am recommending NAWS to anyone and everyone considering a solar system.
+I am recommending NAWS to anyone and everyone considering a solar power system.
 It has been a pleasure to work with all of you.

 I was first contacted by Susan last Spring; she was wanting to create a grid interactive system that would integrate with her present back-up generator.
 She also expressed her want to not be as dependent on the grid and have a system capable of sharing power with neighbors in the event of a grid failure.

 The Outback Radian 8kW inverter with a generator back up is a great solution for this.
 You have many different profiles that Outback has created for how you manage power from the different sources, this allows for lots of flexibility in different conditions.